Anarion-zuo/MIT-6.824/src/raft/log.md

 Lab note says I must implement fast backtracking here.
 I do not know if this is a MUST.
 I implemented it anyway.

 I am using brute-force version of implementation on encoding & decoding state.

+## lab2D

+### SnapshotBasic

+### SnapshotInstall

+After installing a snapshot, leader must populate the snapshot to all followers.
+This is equivalent to fast-forward a follower's log to the place of the snapshot.

+To accomplish this, I tried to slow down the process of trimming logs in leader.
+This would not work, because there can always be a follower lagging too much behind, rendering the log compaction to no avail.

+The correct way of doing this is to check a follower's state when sending AppendEntries to it, and send InstallSnapshot instead if the follower lags behind the current compacted log of the leader.
+Let me try this tomorrow!!!